 SH-2G Super Seasprite Anti-Submarine Helicopter, Australia

 The SH-2G Super Seasprite, manufactured by Kaman Aerospace, was the US Navy's front-line intermediate-weight helicopter.
-16 SH-2G helicopters were operational in two US Navy squadrons, HSL-94 and HSL-84.
+A total of 16 SH-2G helicopters were operational in two US Navy squadrons, HSL-94 and HSL-84.
 First flight of the SH-2G was in 1985 and it entered service with the US Navy in 1993.
 The SH-2G Super Seasprite was retired from service with the US Navy Air Reserve in May 2001.

 The Super Seasprite SH-2G can be equipped for anti-submarine warfare (ASW), anti-surface warfare (ASuW), over-the-horizon-targeting airborne mine countermeasures (AMCM), surveillance, search and rescue (SAR) and covert operations.